christopher-caldwell/dedupe-data-loader/README.md

 ### Caching Strategy

-This library comes with it's own caching stragety using [node-cache](https://github.com/node-cache/node-cache).
-Each instance of the data loader will have it's own cache.
+This library comes with a caching strategy using [node-cache](https://github.com/node-cache/node-cache).
+Each instance of the data loader will have a separate cache.
+Meaning if you create 2 loaders, they will each have their own cache.

 If you have your own caching method, you can inject it into the data loader via the `cachingStrategy`.
 There is an example of this for [Redis](./tests/integration/redis/redisCachingStrategy.test.ts) and a [no-cache approach](./tests/integration/no-cache/noCache.test.ts) in the examples.